neogilab/COVID19/README.md

 ## Data input and output
 Inputs :

 - Proteomics : Proteomics raw data with uniprot accession as rows and samples as columns.
 Annotation file with as columns 1)            Uniprot Accession 2) Gene name.

 - Transcriptomics : Transcriptomics count data with Ensembl ID as rows and samples as columns.

-Ouputs :
+Outputs :
 - PCA, Distribution after normalization
 - Up or down regulated Proteins / transcripts (time series analysis)
 - Up or down regulated Proteins / transcripts (pair-wise analysis)